-If you have a hobby, passion or interest, run a club or organization that you are expert in, or you run a store and you want a VIP section with extra special products and discounts – a membership site is a great possibility to make some income (or boost the income of your club).
+If you have a hobby, passion, or interest, run a club or organization that you are an expert in, or you run a store and you want a VIP section with extra special products and discounts – a membership site is a great possibility to make some income (or boost the income of your club).
 Whatever your scenario, you can create a membership site around both to help other people and monetize as you do so.

 Membership sites allow you to charge recurring fees for access to your content, content which is locked away behind a paywall (monthly, annually, etc).

 WooCommerce has a solution for membership integration allowing you to set different prices for different tiers of access.
 You can set up recurring payments and set how long a membership lasts.
-It also allows integration with Paypal, Stripe and many others.
+It also allows integration with Paypal, Stripe, and many others.

 WooCommerce product add-ons recommendation: WooCommerce Memberships